By Jim Miller

 Because prices can vary sharply by provider, the best way to get a good price on a simple “no frills” cremation is to call several funeral homes in your area (most funeral homes provide cremation services) and compare prices.

-When you call, ask them specifically how much they charge for a “direct cremation,” which is the basic option and the least expensive.
+When you call the cremation services, ask them specifically how much they charge for a “direct cremation,” which is the basic option and the least expensive.
 With direct cremation, there’s no embalming, formal viewing or funeral.
 It only includes the essentials: picking up the body, completing the required paperwork, the cremation itself and providing ashes to the family.

 If your family wants to have a memorial service, they can have it at home or your place of worship after the cremation, in the presence of your remains.